Rocky Road to Dublin: Origin

+Synopsis

 The song describes the adventures, troubles, and travails the protagonist encounters on his travels.
-At the beginning of the song, the protagonist says he is "off to reap the corn", meaning to seek his fortune. ("Corn" can refer to any cereal grain, such as wheat or barley, and metaphorically refers to wealth, which makes "off to reap the corn" akin to colloquialisms like "making paper" or "stacking bread").
+At the beginning of the song, the protagonist says he is "off to reap the corn", meaning to seek his fortune. ("Corn" can refer to any cereal grain, such as wheat or barley, and metaphorically refers to wealth, which makes "off to reap the corn" akin to colloquialisms like "getting bread" or "stacking paper").
 He begins his journey by bidding farewell to his family and friends and preparing supplies.
 He leaves his hometown of Tuam, County Galway, on foot, and heads east, resting in Mullingar, County Westmeath, where he charms the local women with his "curious style" and swagger.
 He next arrives in the capital, Dublin, and decides to tour the city, but is robbed of his meagre possessions.
 He attempts to find the thief ("Enquiring for the rogue"), but is mocked because of his accent ("Connaught brogue").
 He hops a ship in the harbour headed for England, and is placed in the hold with the pigs, where he experiences severe sea sickness off the coast of Holyhead, Wales.
 He arrives in the English city of Liverpool, where he is mocked by the locals because of his nationality.
 Losing his temper, he engages them in a fight using his blackthorn shillelagh, but is outnumbered until a group of Irishmen from Galway come to his rescue ("join in the affray"), the first people who have helped him on his trip.